parrt/msds692/notes/cookies.md

 Please make the distinction in your head between GET URL parameters and cookies.
 GET parameters come in to the server as `?x=y` on the URL itself whereas cookies come in as part of the GET headers, not the URL.

-**Exercise**: Upgrade the server from the previous section that sets cookies to include this code to fetch the cookie.
+**Exercise**: Upgrade the server from the previous section, that sets cookies, to include `getcookie()` to fetch the cookie.
 Now open pages in the browser in the following sequence to set and get cookies:

 ```
 http://127.0.0.1:5000/setcookie